Biography

 - ... into a quick improvement of your technical profile: I recommend to look into the new Skill Awards, Electrical Installer or Automation Technician.

 Depending on personal background, some classes would be better if they were taken in a set order; for example, if you have never done any significant wiring it is wise to take ELTEC 225 (Residential Wiring) before taking ELTEC 229 (Commercial and Industrial Wiring).
 Another example would be, if you have never worked with motor control systems it is wise to take ELTEC 223 (Industrial Components and Devices) before taking ELTEC 226 (Motor Controls and Controllers).
-Or, if you have never dealt with electronics, it would be wise to take ELTEC 205 (Fabrication Techniques) along with ELTEC 212 (Digital Electronics) to build a comprehensive view of the field; later, taking MCMPET 214 (
+You can consult with any professor in the Electronics Department about what sequences would be advisable for you to achieve maximum benefits from our classes.

 It is all about employability.
 Even if you are not looking for a job, the quality of employability means that you can apply your knowledge to practical endeavors.
 In that sense, sometimes being focused in a single-sided view ends in a reduced practical capacity.
 For that reason, in order to be technically effective, I recommend to all my students not to shy away from extending their skills by learning a little of machining, welding, and mechanics.